negativenagesh/ArogyaMitra/README.md

 5. CTransformers

-* CTransformers:

-This module is part of the LangChain library and provides an interface to use transformer models more efficiently.
+* This module is part of the LangChain library and provides an interface to use transformer models more efficiently.
 It can be particularly useful for deploying transformer models in a production environment where performance and resource optimization are critical.

+6. PineconeHybridSearchRetriever

+* The PineconeHybridSearchRetriever is a class in the LangChain library designed to perform hybrid search retrieval using Pinecone's vector database.
+This class combines both semantic (vector-based) and keyword (term-based) search techniques to retrieve the most relevant documents for a given query.

 # Creating Pinecone Index in [trials.ipynb](https://github.com/negativenagesh/Medical_Chatbot-Llama2/blob/main/trials.ipynb)